FranDeLio/Multi-armed_Convex_and_Contextual_Bandits/README.md

 # multi-armed-bandits-and-convexity
-A repository to house and document code and results derived from exploration of black-box optimization via multi-armed and contextual bandits methods and stochastic approximation techniques.
+A repository to house and document code and results derived from exploration of black-box optimization via multi-armed bandit methods and stochastic approximation techniques.
+Contextual techniques will be explored for both families of methods.